-More than fifty New Zealand business leaders have joined forces to tackle the issue of climate change.
+New Zealand business leaders are joining forces to tackle the issue of climate change.

-On a mission to reduce emissions in Aotearoa, the group of 60 CEOs have formed the Climate Leaders Coalition, which recognises the role that business can play in bringing about change.
+On a mission to reduce emissions in Aotearoa, a group of 60 CEOs formed the Climate Leaders Coalition in July 2018, which recognises the role that business can play in bringing about change.
 Since then, more organisations have come on board.

 They have signed a joint statement, which commits their companies to action.

-Together, the members of the Climate Leaders Coalition represent a variety of businesses from different industries, which contribute to nearly half of New Zealand’s emissions.
+Together, the members of the Climate Leaders Coalition represent a variety of organisations from different sectors, which contribute to over half of New Zealand’s emissions.

 The CEOs’ Climate Change Statement was the first step taken by the Climate Leaders Coalition in their drive for positive change.